-A. The information gathering process
+A. The information gathering process (ToR I.A)

-646. Kenya can legally issue the following four types of rulings within the scope of the transparency framework: (i) preferential regimes; (ii) rulings providing for unilateral downward adjustments; (iii) permanent establishment rulings; and (iv) related party conduit rulings.

-647. For Kenya, past rulings are any tax rulings within scope that are issued either: (i) on or after 1 January 2016 but before 1 April 2018; or (ii) on or after 1 January 2014 but before 1 January 2016, provided they were still in effect as at 1 January 2016.
-Future rulings are any tax rulings within scope that are issued on or after 1 April 2018.

-648. In the prior year peer review report, it was determined that Kenya's undertakings to identify past and future rulings and all potential exchange jurisdictions were sufficient to meet the minimum standard in the absence of rulings being issued.
+- 701. Kenya can legally issue the following four types of rulings within the scope of the transparency framework: (i) preferential regimes; (ii) rulings providing for unilateral downward adjustments; (iii) permanent establishment rulings; and (iv) related party conduit rulings. - 702.
+For Kenya, past rulings are any tax rulings within scope that are issued either: (i) on or after 1 January 2016 but before 1 April 2018; or (ii) on or after 1 January 2014 but before 1 January 2016, provided they were still in effect as at 1 January 2016.
+Future rulings are any tax rulings within scope that are issued on or after 1 April 2018. - 703.
+In the prior years' peer review reports, it was determined that Kenya's undertakings to identify past and future rulings and all potential exchange jurisdictions were sufficient to meet the minimum standard in the absence of rulings being issued.
 In addition, it was determined that Kenya's review and supervision mechanism was sufficient to meet the minimum standard.
-Kenya's implementation remains unchanged, and therefore continues to meet the minimum standard.

-649. Kenya has met all of the ToR for the information gathering process in the absence of rulings being issued and no recommendations are made.
+Kenya's implementation remains unchanged, and therefore continues to meet the minimum standard. - 704.
+Kenya has met all of the ToR for the information gathering process and no recommendations are made.

-B. The exchange of information
+B. The exchange of information (ToR II.B)